 Firefox has detected that the server is redirecting the request for this address in a way that will never complete.

 If you have no FeedBurner or second blog feed to redirect into, or if you don't know what is needed here, leave this setting blank.
-If you're using the New GUI 2011, click on the "Remove" link below the "Post Feed Redirect URL" box.
+If you're using the setting, and you're experiencing a feed related problem, you should first clear the setting.

 Also, be aware of the interaction between the Google Sitemap and the blog feed.
 A Google Sitemap will break, if you redirect your blog feed to a URL outside the blog naming space.